 Students are required to be present and on time for all classes and call times.
-They should aim to arrive well in advance of the time classes and call times are due to commence, and should arrive no later than five minutes before the official starting time.
+They should aim to arrive well in advance of the time classes and call times are due to commence and should arrive no later than five minutes before the official starting time.

-- All Students must sign in every day at the sign in station in the foyer, beside box office.
-Failure to sign in will be treated as an absence.
-When leaving at the end of the day, students must also sign themselves out of the building. - All absence requests must have an accompanying absence request form see point 7.3 below - After the class has officially begun, tardy students will be marked as late; students who are more than five minutes late may be barred from the class at the discretion of the tutor. - Students who are more than fifteen minutes late without adequate explanation will be marked as absent. - Persistent lateness more than three occasions in any one term will result in a formal letter of warning. - After three such formal letters of warning, a student will be liable to disciplinary action; this may include dismissal from the course.
+- Students must request time off by submitting an absence request through an online form which will be circulated in Week 1 - After the class has officially begun, tardy students will be marked as late; students who are more than five minutes late may be barred from the class at the discretion of the tutor. - Students who are more than fifteen minutes late without adequate explanation will be marked as absent. - Persistent lateness more than three occasions in any one term will result in a formal letter of warning. - After three such formal letters of warning, a student will be liable to disciplinary action; this may include dismissal from the course.